funkolab/nkp-apple/README.md

 # nkp-apple

-A command-line tool to create and manage Kubernetes NKP (Nutanix Kubernetes Platform) clusters using Apple's container runtime on macOS.
+A command-line tool to create and manage Kubernetes NKP (Nutanix Kubernetes Platform) clusters using Apple container runtime on macOS.

 ## Overview